tomislavmedak/tomislavmedak.github.io/en/amateur/index.md

 upheavals unfolded during the course of the 18th and 19th century.
 These developments brought about a flood of books and political demands pushing the library to become embedded in an egalitarian, free and democratizing political horizon.
-The historic backdrop for these developments was the rapid ascendancy of the book as a mass commodity and the growing importance of the reading culture in the aftermath of the invention of the movable type print.
+The historical backdrop for these developments was the rapid ascendancy of the book as a mass commodity and the growing importance of the reading culture in the aftermath of the invention of the movable type print.
 Having emerged almost in